 Simple English definitions for legal terms

-Read a random definition: description
+Read a random definition: information and belief

 A mother Hubbard clause is a part of a mortgage agreement that says the mortgage covers all the money the borrower owes to the lender, even if it's not related to the mortgage.
 It's like a big net that catches all the debts the borrower has with the lender.